kriswep/wetainment/src/pages/articles/2019-04-Hasura-Testdrive/index.md

 From there I created a basic `author` - `post` datamodel with some foreign key relations, which can be exposed as relationships for your GraphQL schema.
 Really nice, if you ask me.
 By the way, you can check out my experiments on [GitHub](https://github.com/kriswep/hasura-testdrive).

-There's also an option to add a third party GraphQL schema (Schema-Stitching for the win) and another option for exposing events to external services.
+There's also an option to add a third party GraphQL schema (schema-stitching for the win) and another option for exposing events to external services.
 The latter has a lot of potential, as it allows you to integrate any serverless functions to events happening in your database, and more.
 Again, [Hasuras' documentation](https://docs.hasura.io/1.0/graphql/manual/event-triggers/index.html) is very helpful!

 #### Migrate your environment